BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 The delegation pattern flips the script around.
 Instead of me telling the object what to do, I design it so that the object can ask questions instead, and I will answer them.
 So I will be the delegate for the table view, and the script then looks like this:

-TABLEVIEW: Hey delegate, how many sections should I have?
+TABLEVIEW: Hey delegate, how many sections should I have?</br>
 DELEGATE (ME): You have 26 sections.

 I could even be the delegate for multiple table views if the need arose:

-TABLEVIEW1: Hey delegate, how many sections should I have?
+TABLEVIEW1: Hey delegate, how many sections should I have?</br>
-DELEGATE (ME): You have 26 sections.
+DELEGATE (ME): You have 26 sections.</br>
-TABLEVIEW2: Hey delegate, how many sections should I have?
+TABLEVIEW2: Hey delegate, how many sections should I have?</br>
-DELEGATE (ME): You have 5 sections.
+DELEGATE (ME): You have 5 sections.</br>

 I can answer the question differently for each table view based on certain criteria.
 Here is what the method signature for this particular question looks like: